 Why Use a Muzzle?

 - Increasing safety during a training or social situation for a dog that has a history of being aggressive or reactive.
-See below for more details on this.
+See below for more details on muzzles for reactive dogs.

-- Preventing people from approaching a dog that needs space.
+- Muzzles can help prevent people from approaching a dog that needs space.
 Many of our clients with very cute but shy dogs are thrilled that they don’t need to keep telling people to give their dogs room to feel comfortable.
 The muzzle does that for them.

 As a recent personal example, I took my dog Jazz to a new veterinary clinic (yes, I am a veterinarian but like many other veterinarians I prefer to have another doctor also evaluate my pets for their wellness visits or when they are sick).
 Jazz likes people, but sometimes becomes anxious in new situations.
 Although he had no history of aggressive behavior towards people or at a veterinary clinic, it was a new situation for him so I wanted to be prepared.
 I was able to quickly condition him to a slip muzzle using treats.
 Once he was comfortable, the dog-friendly handling by the doctor and staff, plus more treats, led to a positive and successful visit.